GoInterject/GoInterject.github.io/wPortal/PublishedApps.md

 	{file: "AddDataPortalToApp", type: "png", site: "Portal", cat: "Published Apps", sub: "App Details", report: "", ribbon: "", config: ""}, {file: "DownloadReportInformation", type: "png", site: "Portal", cat: "Published Apps", sub: "App Details", report: "", ribbon: "", config: ""}
 ]
-description: The "Published Apps" page on the Portal site displays all of your company's published apps.
+description: The Published Apps page on the Portal site displays all of your company's published apps.
 A published app is a collection of data portals, connections and Report Library links.
 Published apps are configured by Interject for a company to allow them to distribute the app to subscribers.
 ---
 * * *

 ## Overview

-The "Published Apps" page on the Portal site displays all of your company's published apps.
+The Published Apps page on the Portal site displays all of your company's published apps.
 A published app is a collection of data portals, connections and Report Library links.
 Published apps are configured by Interject for a company to allow them to distribute the app to subscribers.

 ![](/images/PublishedApps/PublishedAppsPage.png)
 <br>